salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

     ```
     Notice that the above code block is titled **result** and there are no line numbers on the left-hand side.

 Try it now.
 Copy the **`version`** command above and paste it into the Command Line in MATLAB.
-After you hit enter you should get an output similar to what I got (It may be different if you are using a different version of MATLAB).
+After you hit enter, you should get an output similar to what I got (It may be different if you are using a different version of MATLAB).